Healthdirect Free Australian health advice you can count on.

 Toxic shock syndrome

-Toxic shock syndrome is very rare and occurs when staph bacteria enter the bloodstream and release poisons.
+Toxic shock syndrome is very rare.
+It happens when staph bacteria get into your bloodstream and release poisons.
 In some people, these poisons can lead to organ and tissue damage.
-Toxic shock syndrome can affect anybody but are most common in women when they are having their period.

-You may have Toxic shock syndrome if you are feeling very unwell and:
+You may have toxic shock syndrome if you are feeling very unwell and:

 You may also: